helm/charts/incubator/magic-namespace/README.md

 Magic Namespace takes the pain out of this setup.
-It offers cluster operators an easy, comprehensive avenue for using _their_ Tiller to manage namespaces, service accounts, _other Tillers_, and role bindings for their consituent teams. _Magic Chart_ permits cluster operators to manage all of this using familiar Helm-based workflows.
+It offers cluster operators an easy, comprehensive avenue for using _their_ Tiller to manage namespaces, service accounts, _other Tillers_, and role bindings for their consituent teams. _Magic Namespace_ permits cluster operators to manage all of this using familiar Helm-based workflows.

 ## How it Works